7 common mistakes to avoid when selling your home

 - Not having a post-sale plan

 Home is where the heart is — but not always the head.
-Most of the mistakes homeowners make when selling their house are tied to emotion.
+Most of the mistakes homeowners make when selling their homes are tied to emotion.
 After all, you’ve spent years making your house a home, so it can be nearly impossible to look at the property objectively.
 Identify and avoid these seven common mistakes when selling to help make the process easier and get more money out of your home sale.

 1. Skip a home inspection or appraisal